chranama/llm-server/README.md

 # LLM Server
-### A Production-Style API Gateway + Inference Runtime for Large Language Models
+### A Production-Style LLM API Gateway & Inference Runtime

 This project is a self-hosted, production-inspired **LLM serving platform** built with FastAPI, Hugging Face Transformers, and PyTorch.